 The catch?
 A fee is charged to the payer (not the payee) for each payment.

-- Visa, MasterCard, Discover, and Amex credit and charge cards are accepted.
+- Visa, MasterCard, Discover, and Amex credit, charge, and debit cards are accepted.

 - Plastiq cannot be used to pay friends and family.
 It is intended only for paying bills.